 Your attorney ought to be able to give you a range regarding how much your case is going to cost from start to finish.
 However, in most instances, it is impossible to predict exactly how much any one case is going to cost since the cost may depend on factors outside of the attorney’s control.
 For example, one driving factor in almost all family law cases is the opposing party’s level of cooperation or lack thereof.
 In other words, if the opposing party is reasonable, then many issues will likely be resolved by agreement.
 On the other hand, if the opposing party is stubborn and obstinate, you may need to seek direction from the court on multiple issues increasing the costs of the case exponentially.
 Still, you need to ask the attorney for a range and you deserve an honest answer.

 Be wary of the attorney that quotes you a low initial retainer.
 He or she is going to ask you for more money before the case concludes, and that request may come sooner than you expect.
 If you don’t think you can afford the attorney’s services, shop elsewhere.
 The worst thing that you can do is hire an attorney that you cannot afford, and then have that attorney stop work halfway through the case offering you little to no relief.

 5. How do you structure your fees?

 Ask questions to ensure that you fully understand the fee structure.
-For example, will you case be a flat fee or will you be billed on an hourly basis?
+For example, will your case be a flat fee or will you be billed on an hourly basis?
 What is the attorney’s hourly rate?
 Do the support staff charge for their time, and if so, what is their rate?
 Will you also be billed for postage, mileage, and copy costs?
-Getting clear, concise answers to all of these questions upfront is absolutely essential to building a strong attorney-client relationship.
+Getting clear, concise answers to all of these questions up front is absolutely essential to building a strong attorney-client relationship.